-Breast reduction surgery is intended to relieve the physical discomfort often associated with very large breasts and ultimately will enhance the overall appearance of your breasts.
+Breast reduction surgery is intended to relieve the physical discomfort often associated with very large breasts.
 The surgery will make your breasts not only smaller, but firmer.
 Without the excess weight, you may better enjoy playing sports and find other physical activity more comfortable to perform.

 The Breast Reduction Procedure

-The procedure removes excess breast tissue, fat and skin, making breasts smaller and firmer.
+The procedure surgically reduces excess breast tissue, fat and skin, making breasts smaller and firmer.
 The areola (the pigmented skin surrounding the nipple) may be reduced and repositioned.
 The most common method of reducing the breasts involves three incisions:

 - One incision is made around the areola.